citrus/minitest_should/README.md

     (sudo) gem install minitest_should

-Or add wordy as a gem in your Gemfile:
+Or add minitest_should as a gem in your Gemfile:

-    gem 'minitest_should', '~> 0.1.0'
+    gem 'minitest_should', '~> 0.1.1'

 Then run `bundle install`